kevdougful/coffey-recipes/content/recipes/potato-soup.md

 3. Slice potatoes in half and scoop out insides of potato, add to pot.
 4. Smash potatoes into chunks using a potato masher or wooden spoon until desired consistency is reached.
 5. Add sharp cheddar, salt, and pepper.
 Stir until cheese is melted
+6. Add milk until desired consistency is reached.
-6. Top with mild cheddar cheese and chives and serve.
+7. Top with mild cheddar cheese and chives and serve.